 - 1 scoop Perfect Keto MCT Powder Vanilla

 - Combine all the dry ingredients for the crust in one bowl and the wet ingredients in another bowl.
-Gently add wet ingredients to dry ingredients and mix until well blended.
+Gently add the wet ingredients to the dry ingredients and mix until well-incorporated.

-- Press the mixture evenly into a pie plate, allowing it to sneak up the sides of the dish and start to take shape of a pie crust.
+- Press the mixture into a pie plate, evenly, allowing the mixture to sneak up the sides of the dish and start to take shape of a pie crust.
 Set aside.

 - Combine all the dry ingredients for the filling in one bowl and the wet ingredients in another bowl.
-Gently add wet ingredients to dry ingredients and mix until well combined.
+Gently add the wet ingredients to the dry ingredients and mix until well-combined.

-- Pour the mixture into the prepared pie pan and spread evenly.
-Bake for 30-35 minutes.
+- Pour the mixture into the prepared pie plate and spread evenly.
+Bake for 60-65 minutes.

-- Top with homemade whipped cream (using heavy whipping cream) or whipped coconut cream.
+- Can be served warm, at room temperature, or refrigerated until ready to be eaten.
+Top with homemade whipped cream (using heavy whipping cream) or whipped coconut cream!

 - Serving Size: 10